Microbial Biomass Carbon (MBC)

 Evidence & Context

-This benchmark defines the lower critical soil pH threshold measured in calcium chloride solution below which ecosystem functions are significantly compromised in temperate semi-arid shrublands and open woodlands under production forestry in Australia.
+This benchmark defines the functional lower critical threshold for Microbial Biomass Carbon in the top 10 cm of soil, below which essential soil ecological functions are likely compromised in agricultural crop production in temperate semi-arid shrublands and open woodlands in Australia.

 Sources (1)